deepaksood619/deepaksood619.github.io/docs/about-me/ideas/startups-ideas-saas.md

 ## AI/ChatGPT

 - Interview preparation platform from a live tutor/ai assistant
     - It can check for communication skills, depth of knowledge, etc
     - New questions every time during interview/tests
 - Startup for creating advert from given text input
 - Give whole schema and model to the LLM, and directly ask questions in plain english for analysis and dashboards
     - Automate data analytics and data engineering tasks
     - Automatically write the most efficient SQL query and give the answer
     - No need to create powerbi reports / write sql queries / create visualization, will choose best graph/plots/visualization, add refresh intervals, etc
 - Generative AI Startups
     - Webtoons / Blocktoons / MangaPlus but by AI artists
 - Subjective Paper scoring using chatgpt
     - Coding using chatgpt and not only coding for functions but full repositories.
 Having context of whole repository and tell which file and what line to change
 - During interviews, automatic captions can be sent to chatgpt for giving answers directly
 - AI Manager (single person can manage large number of people using Tech)
 - Ai hiring - Hiring Portal
     - Candidates agreement using ai
     - Coding test taking platform end to end, free of cost, very cost competitive
     - Something like Turing

+#### One tool where you can do everything

+Chat, video call, tasks, documentation, share, email, status, follow-ups, no manger needed for review auto follow-ups, auto recognitions, auto reviews, auto hiring PIPs, etc, for all the teams powered by AI and LLM

+LLM HR and LLM manager, LLM payroll, LLM account manager, LLM sales, LLM marketing, LLM operations, LLM customer support, LLM counseler, LLM companion

+LLM that can finish your sentences, can read your minds, real time conversation

 ### Economics of Data Business